Residency for Tuition Purposes: Residency Glossary

 Tuition that is paid by students who have been classified as a non-resident

 The nickname for the Undergraduate Policy, which is the policy that most students use to reclassify their residency.
 The One Year Rule is primarily based upon 12 continuous months of physical presence in Utah prior to the term that a student would like to reclassify.
-It requires documentation of a Utah driver’s license, vehicle registration, and voter registration, along with financial independence on federal taxes.
+It requires documentation of a Utah driver’s license, vehicle registration, and voter registration, along with financial independence on federal taxes filing from most recently completed tax year.

 An institution of higher education, public or private, above the high school level.